noahehall/theBookOfNoah/0current/aws/0networking.md

 - VPC endpoints: enable resources within a VPC to privately access other AWS services without traversing the public internet

   - PrivateLink: uses the internal aws network instead of the public internet

     - per hourly charges
     - per GB charges

   - use cases

     - private access: if one vpc service needs to talk to another service, just use privatelink
     - simplifies network configuration (dont need an internet gateway)
     - improved secuirty posture (less configuration, no public internet)

   - types
     - interface:
-      - powered by AWS PriateLink
+      - powered by AWS PrivateLink
       - use an elastic interface (ENI) as an entry point for traffice destined to the service
       - typically accessed using public/private dns name associated with the service
     - gateway load balancer
-      - powered by AWS PriateLink
+      - powered by AWS PrivateLink
-      - use an elastic interface (ENI) as an entry point for traffice destined to the service
+      - use an elastic interface (ENI) as an entry point for traffic destined to the service
       - serve as a target for a route in a route table for traffic destined for the service
     - gateway
       - serve as a target for a route in a route table for traffic destined for the service